Wave, Particle, or a Third Possibility?: Microscopic Time and Macroscopic Time

 According to the Newtonian law of inertia, equal increments of classical time are associated with equal changes in the position of a Newtonian free particle.
 The motion of such a particle can therefore be used to define the uniform flow of Newtonian time.
-Similarly, the motion of an unextended free clustor can be used to define the uniform flow of time in the theory of discrete extension.
-As seen above in section~\ref{sec: free clustor dynamics}, however, the equations that describe the behaviors of an unextended free clustor and a Newtonian free particle are identical.
-Therefore, it will be assumed that Newtonian time and the time defined by the motion of an unextended free clustor are identical.
-The observed changes, $\delta x$, in the position of an unextended free clustor thus provide the theory of discrete extension with a self-contained standard for the uniform progression of Newtonian time, namely $\delta t = \delta x\sqrt{m/2E}$.
-Therefore, if a line of simultaneity sweeps through space-time according to this standard of uniformity and at this rate, the progression of its intersections with the world-line of any clustor, free or not, will reveal that clustor's behavior as seen by a macroscopic observer.
+Similarly, the motion of an unextended (unactivated) free DEO can be used to define the uniform flow of time in the theory of discrete extension.
+As seen above in section~\ref{sec:free DEO dynamics}, however, the equations that describe the behaviors of an unextended free DEO and a Newtonian free particle are identical.
+Therefore, it will be assumed that Newtonian time and the time defined by the motion of an unextended free DEO are identical.
+The observed changes, $\delta x$, in the position of an unextended free DEO thus provide the theory of discrete extension with a self-contained standard for the uniform progression of Newtonian time, namely $\delta t = \delta x\sqrt{m/2E}$.
+Therefore, if a line of simultaneity sweeps through space-time according to this standard of uniformity and at this rate, the progression of its intersections with the world-line of any DEO, free or not, will reveal that DEO's behavior as seen by a macroscopic observer.